Term Life

 What are the different types of life insurance?

-There are many types of life insurance policies available on the market, and each type offers different coverage and benefits.
-The two most common types of policies are term life insurance and whole life insurance.
-Here’s a breakdown of each policy:
+Several types of life insurance policies exist, each offering different coverage and benefits.
+The two most common are term life and whole life.
+Here is a breakdown of each:

 Term life insurance

-This policy will provide you with a specific amount of coverage for a certain period of time.
-The coverage is typically less expensive than other types of life insurance, but you will not be able to access the cash value of the policy if you do not live until the end of the term.
+This policy provides a specific amount of coverage for a set period of time.
+The premiums are typically lower than other types of life insurance, but if you outlive the term, the policy simply expires, there is no cash value to access and no death benefit is paid.
 Providers such as SoFi and Banner Life offer competitive term life rates that are worth comparing when you shop around.

 Whole life insurance

-On the other hand, this is a permanent life insurance policy that covers you for your entire life.
-As a result, it is more expensive than term life insurance, but it also builds up a cash value over time that you can access while you are still alive.
-You will also get a guaranteed death benefit when you pass away.
+Whole life is a permanent policy that covers you for your entire life.
+It costs considerably more than term, but it builds a cash value over time that you can access while still alive, and it guarantees a death benefit whenever you pass away.
 Major carriers such as Northwestern Mutual and New York Life are well known for their whole life products, and their financial strength ratings are regularly reviewed by agencies like AM Best.

-In addition to these two basic types of life insurance, there are other options available as well.
-These include universal life insurance, variable life insurance, and indexed universal life insurance.
-Each type has its own unique features and benefits, so it is important to understand the differences between them before making a decision about which one is best for you.
+Beyond these two, there are additional options: universal life insurance, variable life insurance, and indexed universal life insurance.
+Each has its own features, so it is worth understanding the differences before choosing.
 The Consumer Financial Protection Bureau (CFPB) provides a free consumer guide that explains these policy types in plain language.

 Policy Type Coverage Period Average Monthly Premium (Healthy 35-Year-Old, $500K) Cash Value Best For